EasternCode/wirescreen-client/README.md

 ## Organization Data
 To retrieve data for a specific organization, we can provide the company's unique identifier to the client's `get_organization` method.
 Have multiple companies you wish to see?
 Use the `get_organizations` method to retrieve data on multiple organizations.
+Unique identifiers can be found in the search and advanced search endpoint response.
  ```python
 from uuid import UUID